huydhoang/gatsby-casper-mod/src/content/to-fail-was-to-die.md

 Back then it was nothing but scary.

 Anyway, I’ve written this piece to remind myself that that was all part of the journey.
 That success is not a destination nor the end.
-It’s just a checkpoint, like any other checkpoint when you play video games.
+It’s just a checkpoint, like any other checkpoint when you play video games and hit **Save**.

 It's feedback for me going down my own path.